lachholden/obsidian-recipe-view/README.md

 - 🌏 Cross-link and tag your recipes, link them to notes on technique, keep a baking log in your daily notes, or use Dataview or Kanban to plan out your cooking
 - ☁️ Write them on your laptop, check ingredients in the store on your phone, and cook from them in the kitchen with your iPad

+## Installation
+This plugin is currently being reviewed for inclusion in the community plugins list.

+In the meantime, it can be installed using [BRAT](https://github.com/TfTHacker/obsidian42-brat).
+Just add the URL `https://github.com/lachholden/obsidian-recipe-view` as a beta plugin.

 ## Documentation
 To learn how to use the plugin, **[read the documentation here!](https://obsidian-recipe-view.readthedocs.io/)**